Aaron-Bopp/TIM/20_Entry/201 Welcome.md

 # Obsidian?
 Note-taking?
 What are you talking about?

 Welcome to the world of [[knowledge management|personal knowledge management]] or PKM.
-This is a thriving community around curating and creating knowledge, I hope you jump in.
+This is a thriving community around curating and creating [[knowledge]], I hope you jump in.
 If you have twenty minutes, this video is a great introduction to [[conceptual notes]]: [How to achieve more while studying less - Obsidian & Conceptual Notes](https://www.youtube.com/watch?v=MYJsGksojms) Once you are hooked, go to [[Obsidian (software)#Getting Started]]

 If you're scared don't worry, you will be learning faster than you thought you could, because [[Communities are knowledge graphs]].